 Spousal support is often not considered separate from other considerations in an Oregon dissolution of marriage.
 When making the decision to award spousal support along with what type, the court can also consider child support, custody arrangements, and, if appropriate, make an equitable award of spousal support in conjunction with these items.
 To assist the court in reviewing the positions of the parties, each party is required to complete and submit to the court a Uniform Support Declaration.
 This is a sworn statement made by the parties that includes their income, expenses, and costs.

 As unique as each marriage is, so too are the marital assets and debts.
-If you have any questions or doubts regarding your rights to marital property or what is considered marital property, protect your interests and contact Kroll & Johnson, P.C.
+If you have any questions or doubts regarding your rights to marital property or what is considered marital property, protect your interests and contact Johnson Law, P.C.

-To speak with a child support or divorce attorney today, please contact the Hillsboro, Oregon family law attorneys at Kroll Johnson, PC by calling (971) 205-3266 to schedule a consultation.
+To speak with a child support or divorce attorney today, please contact the Hillsboro, Oregon family law attorneys at Johnson Law, P.C. by calling (971) 205-3266 to schedule a consultation.